TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Connect To PC/README.md

 | CH34x | [https://www.wch-ic.com/products/categories/46.html?pid=1](https://www.wch-ic.com/products/categories/46.html?pid=1) |

 ### Hardware Issues
-Occasionally, the *USB-to-Serial*-Chip and the *USB connection* are fine, and *still* the development board won't respond correctly.
+Rarely, the *USB-to-Serial*-Chip and the *USB connection* are fine, and *still* the development board won't respond correctly.

 If you have installed *all* drivers, restarted the computer, tried different *USB cables* and made sure all connections were plugged in tightly, then (and *only* then) it is time to consider a *board defect*.